krasimir/actml/README.md

 Think about `exports` as something that defines a property in context.
 The value of that newly defined property is what our _word_ returns.

-Passing data between _words_ happens by adding a prop with no value and same name.
+Passing data between _words_ happens by adding a prop with no value and same name prefixed with `$`.
 For example:

 ```js
 const GetAnswer = async function() {